n9d0g/njil.dev/src/content/blog/blog-1.md

 while i do wish i had more control over the specific styling of the markdown markup (lol down up), i’m more than content with how this template formats my markdown.

-i have still yet to cross markdown files other than READMEs in a professional workplace, but i believe the sky is the limit with markdown files.
+i have still yet to cross markdown files other than READMEs in a professional setting, but i believe the sky is the limit with markdown files.

 hopefully i shed some light on how beneficial markdown files are to you as well! if not, then thanks for reading anyway :)